Sarasota Passenger in Vehicle Accident Lawyer

 If you were a passenger in a car accident in Florida, then you need an experienced car accident attorney on your side.
 With so many insurance companies involved, things can get complicated fast, and there may be people involved with a lot of experience in Florida law.
 So, level the playing field, by contacting The Law Place for representation.

 At the very least, contact us for a free case review for some no-obligation advice.
 Car accidents are often preventable, and you deserve compensation for your injuries.
 We are open 24 hours a day so that you can speak to us when you need it most.
-Our practice areas cover the whole of Florida, so contact an accident attorney today on 941-444-4444.
+Our practice areas cover the whole of Florida, so contact a Sarasota car accident attorney today.